StarChart-Labs/calamari/README.md

 Octo-App(itizers): Utilities for building GitHub Apps

+## Importing

+Calamari is available on JCenter and Maven Central, but requires the BouncyCastle library for certain operations.

+Due to a security patch, this currently requires that consuming projects also allow `https://maven.repository.redhat.com/ga/` as a maven repository source in build configuration

 ## Contributing

 Information for how to contribute to Calamari can be found in [the contribution guidelines](./CONTRIBUTING.md)